 Lyndsay Rose- Founder/Director/Educator

 Lyndsay graduated from Millersville University with her Bachelors of Science in Art Education.
 She currently is working towards her Masters in Art Education with a focus in Special Populations from Moore College of Art & Design.
-Lyndsay has taught art for the past seven years with her main focus in under served populations.
+Lyndsay has taught art for the past eight years with her main focus in under served populations.
 She has taught at the Lancaster County Youth Intervention Center and the Pennsylvania College of Art & Design.
 Lyndsay is a practicing artist working primarily in painting, printmaking, ceramics, and collage.

 Besides teaching, her joy in life comes from her three children and husband.
 Lyndsay loves to celebrate birthdays, read ghost stories, thrift store shop, run with her dog, and can homemade goods from her garden.